 A pioneer in the field of corporate culture, Larry Senn founded Senn Delaney (then called Senn-Delaney Leadership Consulting Group) in 1978 with a specific mission: to assist CEOs and senior executives in creating healthy, high-performance cultures.
-His vision and leadership have helped Senn Delaney become an international firm that is widely recognized as the lead-ing authority and practitioner in the field of culture shaping.
-Larry has led culture-shaping engagements for the leaders of dozens of organizations, including Global 1000 and Fortune 500 companies, state governors, members of a U.S. president's cabinet and deans of business schools.
+His vision and leadership have helped Senn Delaney become an international company that is widely recognised as the leading authority and practitioner in the field of culture shaping.
+Larry has led culture-shaping engagements for the leaders of dozens of organisations, including Global 1000 and Fortune 500 companies, state governors, members of a U.S. president's cabinet and deans of business schools.
 He has worked with top leaders in many industries, including, telecommunications, retail, financial services, energy and airlines.